Anak Tomb No. 3: Epitaph and its interpretation

 The Anak Tomb No.3 is one of few Goguryeo tombs that have epitaphs so that their dates can be determined.
 Its seven-lined epitaph contains the date 357, the personal name Dong Shou (冬壽), his title, his birthplace and his age at death.
 Accordingly, some scholars generally regard this site as the tomb of Dong Shou.
 The inscription of Dong Shou relates that he was a general from the Xianbei state of Former Yan in Liaodong (modern Liaoning, China), who fled to Goguryeo in 336 and was given a position in the former territory of the Lelang commandery.
-Chinese scholar Yeh Pai who deciphered the inscription in 1951 and published his findings in North Korea's Institute of Archeology report and argued that the man was the same Dong Shou, a refugee from Liaodong who fled the Xianbei invasions in 337, as the one who appeared in two Chinese histories, the Chin shu and Tzu-chih t'ung-chien.
+According to the Chinese scholar Yeh Pai who deciphered the inscription in 1951, the Dong Shou the epitaph refers to was a refugee from Liaodong who fled the Xianbei invasions in 337 and appeared in two Chinese histories, the Book of Jin and Zizhi Tongjian.
 Yeh Pai's conclusions were accepted in the 1958 formal Korean report; however some Korean scholars still maintained that the tomb belongs to King Mi-chon.
 While K. H. J. Gardiner and Wonyong Kim believe this to be a Chinese tomb of excellent quality, North and other South Korean scholars believe that Dong Shou was an emigre official.
 Moreover, the quality of these paintings and the size of the tomb indicate that it is a royal tomb of Koguryo—a theory advocated recently by Hwi-joon Ahn and Youngsook Pak.
 North Korean scholars claim that it is the mausoleum of King Micheon or King Gogugwon.

 The epitaph reflects a complex situation in which Dong Shou, and Goguryeo, were put.
 He claimed various titles including "Minister of Lelang" and "Governor of Changli, Xuantu and Daifang."
 It is not clear whether these titles were given by the Eastern Jin or just self-designation.
 Scholars associate one of his title "Minister of Lelang" with the title "Duke of Lelang", which was bestowed on King Gogugwon by Murong Jun of the Former Yan in 354.